Best bets

 Vaccination exemption forms

-Unless one is provided by an organization, there is no official form.
-A letter from the parent/guardian or the individual seeking exemption can be used.
+Organizations provide their own religious exemption request forms.
+If they do not have a form to provide, a letter from the parent/guardian or the individual seeking an exemption can be used.
 The religious exemption request should state in writing that a vaccine conflicts with the individual’s sincerely held religious belief.

 Web resources